organisciak/dissertation/document/2_litreview.md

 With open source, software's underlying source code is freely accessible.
 As a consequence of this form of transparency, open-source development began to adopt some unique properties: users and distributed developers could jump into the code to fix a bug, or add a feature that they wanted to see.
-The significance of this became apparent when Linus Torvalds released Linux in 1992 with a development model that accepted external code contributions heartily, released early and often, and followed the pulse of user needs closely.
+The significance of this became apparent when Linus Torvalds released Linux in 1992 with a development model that accepted external code contributions heartily, released early and often, and followed the pulse of user's needs.
 Eric Raymond compared this form of software development to a bazaar, "open to the point of promiscuity", and contrasted it to the traditionally managed 'cathedral' style seen in the commercial world and earlier open source projects [@raymond_cathedral_1999].

 The many hands approach to open-source demonstrated that technologically-connected crowds can coherently delegate and create works.
-Like with crowdsourcing, open source software development often does not discriminate on credentials or background; if a contributor is able to make an adequate contribution, it can be used.
+Like with crowdsourcing, open source software development often does not discriminate on credentials or background; if a contributor can make an adequate contribution, it can be used.

 The roots of crowdsourcing in open source are noted Jeff Howe's short definition formulated after his Wired article: "the application of Open Source principles to fields outside of software."